British Home Children in Canada, 1869-1930

 The first ever British Home Child Day to be held at Upper Canada Village on Sept.
 28, 2011

-children between infancy and 19 years were brought to Canada by various charitable institutions in hopes of securing a better
+and 19 years were brought to Canada by various charitable institutions in hopes of securing

 Village’s Willard’s Hotel, with the purchase of advance tickets required.